 By Kali Kushner

 I can remember clear as day the exact moment I KNEW I wanted to go on Accutane.
 I was on vacation in San Diego with my husband visiting family; I had just washed my face and I was getting ready for bed.
 My skin had been bothering me for a year up until this point, I was 20 years old and just started developing cystic acne out of the blue.
-I had tried everything to get rid of it, from antibiotics and light therapy to good ole fashioned tooth paste.
+I had tried everything to get rid of it, from antibiotics and light therapy to good ole fashioned toothpaste ( Don't use toothpaste, please).

 Psychological: No changes in mood.

 There wasn't much change from month 1 to month 2.
 My dermatologist promised me that Accutane would be my cure all and I had no reason not to believe a medical professional, right?

 During this month I was still breaking out but I started to build my confidence up again.
 I wasn't dodging mirrors anymore and I was becoming much happier with my appearance, loving myself regardless of the condition my skin was in.
 Slowly but surely, I knew I was on the right track to recovery.

 Physical Side Effects: My lips were extremely chapped and I was still consistently breaking out but I continued to hold onto hope for days of clearer skin.

 During this month I started to really feel the side effects of this drug.
 Accutane made me feel very very tired.
 I felt sluggish,all of the time.I'm talking falling asleep while driving, falling asleep in class, heck even falling asleep while standing up tired.
 Yes, all of those things did unfortunately happen during Accutane.